What Is an E-1 Visa for Treaty Traders?

-In order to obtain E-1 visa or status, the following has to be established: (i) a treaty exists; (ii) the individual or business possesses the nationality of the treaty country; (iii) the activities the foreign national will engage in constitute trade; (iv) the trade is “substantial”; (v) the trade is principally between the US and the treaty country; and (vi) the foreign national intends to depart the US when the E-1 status terminates.
-“Substantial” means an amount of trade sufficient to ensure a continuous flow of international trade between the US and his country.
+In order to obtain an E-1 visa or status with the help of an immigration lawyer, the following has to be established: (i) a treaty exists; (ii) the individual or business possesses the nationality of the treaty country; (iii) the activities the foreign national will engage in constitute trade; (iv) the trade is “substantial”; (v) the trade is principally between the US and the treaty country; and (vi) the foreign national intends to depart the US when the E-1 status terminates.
+“Substantial” means an amount of trade sufficient to ensure a continuous flow of international trade between the US and the country.

 Employees of a foreign company may qualify for E-1 status if (1) they are engaged in duties of an executive or supervisory character, or (2) have special qualifications that make the services to be rendered essential to the efficient operation of the enterprise.

 Check out one of the success stories we’ve had getting a client an E-1 visa approved in only 13 days!